Introduction

 Imports / API

 Changes made to custom fields will be reflected in CSV imports.
 Newly created fields will be added as columns in the CSV import template, typically appearing at the end.
+Custom fields can be accessed through APIs; please review the documentation.

 Translations